webplatform/docs/css/properties/break-before/index.md

 }}
 {{Notes_Section
 |Usage=This property replaces separate '''column-break-before''', '''page-break-before''', and '''region-break-before''' properties, which may still be present in some browser implementations.

+Frequent use case is in a print stylesheet.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification